Valkmusa

 Conservation And Sustainability

-Valkmusa's primary conservation priority is protecting the hydrology of the raised bog from drainage that would cause peat oxidation, carbon release, and loss of the specialized bog plant community.
+Valkmusa's primary conservation priority is protecting the hydrology of the raised bog from drainage that would cause peat oxidation, carbon release, and loss of the specialised bog plant community.
 Monitoring of the bog water table and vegetation structure is conducted periodically.
 Adjacent ditch blocking on bog margins continues to improve hydrological integrity.
 The park's small size creates vulnerability to edge effects from surrounding managed forest.
-Climate change projections suggest increased summer drought risk in southeastern Finland, which could destabilize bog hydrology.
+Climate change projections suggest increased summer drought risk in southeastern Finland, which could destabilise bog hydrology.
 Migratory bird breeding success monitoring provides long-term data on the park's function as a mire refuge.